United States Army Signal Corps: Early history

 Signal Corps detachments participated in campaigns fighting Native Americans in the west, such as the Powder River Expedition of 1865.

-In July 1866, Congress decided that there should be a unit or at least a Cadre of Signal even in peace time.
-It thereupon provided one Chief Signal Officer of the Army, with the rank of Colonel.
-The six officers and 100 men authorized for the Signal Corp were chosen from the Corps of Engineers.
+In July 1866, Congress decided that there should be at minimum a cadre of Signal Officers, even in peacetime.
+It then provided one Chief Signal Officer of the Army, with the rank of Colonel.
+Six additional officers and 100 men were chosen from the Corps of Engineers for the Signal Corps.

-The electric telegraph, in addition to visual signaling, became a Signal Corps responsibility in 1867.
-Within 12 years, the Signal Corps had constructed, and was maintaining and operating, some 4,000 miles of telegraph lines along the country's western frontier.
+The electric telegraph, in addition to visual signaling, became a USASC responsibility in 1867.
+Within 12 years, the Signal Corps had constructed, maintained and operated 4,000 miles of telegraph lines along the nation's western frontier.

-In 1870, the Signal Corps established a congressionally mandated national weather service.
-Within a decade, with the assistance of Lieutenant Adolphus Greely, Myer commanded a weather service of international acclaim until his death in 1880.

-The Weather Bureau became part of the U.S. Department of Agriculture in 1891, while the corps retained responsibility for military meteorology.
+In 1870, the Signal Corps established the Congressionally-mandated national weather service.
+Within a decade, with the assistance of Lieutenant Adolphus Greely, Myer commanded the weather service until his death in 1880.
+The Weather Bureau became part of the U.S. Department of Agriculture in 1891 and the corps retained responsibility for military meteorology.

 In 1881, the Signal Corps participated in the First International Polar Year.
-One of the groups under the command of LT Adolphus Greely was to write another grueling chapter of suffering and extinction in the history of the Arctic.
-Greely's Signal Corps volunteers became separated from their base camp and were marooned on a huge ice floe.
-They were decimated by starvation and drowning; of the original 25 volunteers, only 7 survived.
+One of the groups commanded by Lieutenant Greely became separated from their base camp and were marooned on an ice floe.
+Due to starvation and drowning, only seven of the original 25 volunteers survived, which meant a 28% chance of surviving.

-The Signal Corps' role in the Spanish–American War of 1898 and the subsequent Philippine Insurrection was on a grander scale than it had been in the Civil War.
-In addition to visual signaling, including heliograph, the corps supplied telephone and telegraph wire lines and cable communications, fostered the use of telephones in combat, employed combat photography, and renewed the use of balloons.
-Shortly after the war, the Signal Corps constructed the Washington-Alaska Military Cable and Telegraph System (WAMCATS), also known as the Alaska Communications System (ACS), introducing the first wireless telegraph in the Western Hemisphere.
+The Signal Corps aided in the Spanish–American War of 1898 and the subsequent Philippine Insurrection.
+In addition to visual signaling, including heliography, the corps supplied telephone and telegraph wire lines, cable communications, enabled the use of telephones in combat, conducted combat photography, and renewed the use of balloons.
+Shortly after the war, the Signal Corps constructed the Washington-Alaska Military Cable and Telegraph System (WAMCATS), also known as the Alaska Communications System (ACS).
+Contemporary accounts described this as among the first wireless telegraph systems in the Western Hemisphere.